nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 });
 {% endhighlight %}

-I created the **TreeHelper** class to store & manage the tree data, creating the nodes they way **jsTree** wants them.
+I created the **TreeHelper** class to store & manage the tree data, creating the nodes the way **jsTree** wants them.
 Notice how easy is to iterate through all the containers in your account, and the blobs inside each one of them.
 Last, just for sample purposes, I decided to retrieve all the information at once instead of using an on-demand strategy.

 Below is a screenshot of the code in action: